tjd2002/tjd-shared-code/README.txt

 % Add Tom's shared Matlab code directories to Matlab's path

-cd /path/to/thisdir/
+cd /path/to/this/dir/matlab
-path(tjd_shared_matlab_pathdef,path);
+path(td_sharedcode_pathdef,path);

 *** Directories

 matlab/
+|-nlx
+|  Code to import Neuralynx Cheetah data files into matlab structures
+|
 |-import/
-|  Code to import experimental data into matlab structures.
+|  Code to import Wilson Lab experimental data into matlab structures.
-|  Many dependencies on Fabian's mwlIO library
 |
 |-util/
 |  General-purpose utilities
 |
 |-cont/
-|  Library of signal processing code.
+|  Library of signal processing code (cdats, etc).

 *** Dependencies:

- -Fabian Kloosterman's mwlIO library for reading and creating AD-style data files. (known to work with version in SVN repo as of Aug.
+ -Fabian Kloosterman's mwlIO library for reading and creating Wilson Lab AD-style data files. (known to work with version in SVN repo as of Aug.
 2009)

  -Matlab toolboxes.
 Known to work with the following versions from R2007a, and so far everything seems to be working with R2010a, too.